 After the trial, Marlon tried to help Cheyenne, who was now diagnosed with schizophrenia.
 He paid for her to get treatment in one of Europe’s most exclusives psychiatric clinics and bought her a home in Los Angeles.
 Even so, Cheyenne’s mental health was deteriorating and she was denied custody of her son, who now lived in Tahiti with his grandmother.
 His lifestyle, the expensive legal bills and Cheyenne’s treatment gave Marlon financial problems.
 So in 1992 he took on a role in Christopher Columbus: The Discovery for which he received 5 million dollars for ten minutes of screen time.

 He was also writing his autobiography, for which he would receive a large sum of money, but rejected every ghostwriter the publishing company came up with.
 Ultimately the book would never materialize.
 Back in Tahiti, for good now, Cheyenne was saying to friends that she wanted to be with Dag.
-She tried to hang herself several times and April 16th 1995 Cheyenne’s lifeless body was found by her brother.
+She tried to hang herself several times and on April 16th, 1995 Cheyenne’s lifeless body was found by her brother.
 Marlon did not attend the funeral because he could not handle it, even though he reportedly had not seen her in years.

 In his last years he had several patents issued in his name from the U.S. Patent and Trademark Office, all of which involve a method of tensioning drum heads, drumming was one of his favorite pastimes.
 In 2004 he began pre-producing a project titled Brando and Brando, which was released after his death under the name Citizen Brando.
 But mostly, he stayed in bed, dependent on his respirator, sleeping and calling up friends.

 On July 1, 2004, Brando died of respiratory failure from pulmonary fibrosis with congestive heart failure at the UCLA Medical Center.